-Harrington was selling real estate on her own, making barely enough to pay the bills.
-Then a single mom, she bought a McDonald’s franchise in hope of offering a better life to her three sons.
-A poor location in Illinois resulted in low sales but didn’t stop her.
+Following her career in real estate, Harrington, then a single mom, bought a McDonald’s franchise in the hopes of offering a better life to her three sons, which eventually became three franchise locations.
+A poor location in Illinois resulted in low sales, but that didn’t stop her.
 She purchased a Greyhound bus franchise and changed routes to run past her restaurant.
 Next, she landed a spot on the restaurant’s corporate bun committee.
-Learning of their need for a bun supplier, she fought like mad (calling regularly and even sending photographs of herself in a chef’s uniform) to land the supplier job, even though her résumé included no bakery experience.
+Learning of their need for a bun supplier, she fought like mad (calling regularly, sending photographs and repeatedly interviewing) to land the job, even though her résumé included no bakery experience.

-When she earned the position, she sold her franchises, cleaned out her bank accounts and borrowed $13.5 million to create Tennessee Bun Company in 1996.
-Today, it is one of the fastest automated bakeries in the world, producing 1,000 buns a minute.
+When she earned the position, she sold her franchises and borrowed $13.5 million to create Tennessee Bun Company in 1996, a “high-speed bun line” that produced 1,000 buns a minute.

 There are going to be tons of naysayers who will tell us not to take risks.
 They’ll tell us to keep the comfortable job where there is income and insurance.
 But if you believe in something, then you should go for it.
 The real key is that you have to have passion and enthusiasm for the product or project you are going to sell.
 There’s plenty of money available.
 Money isn’t as important as having the focus, the passion and the real belief that this is something good.

-When I started a real estate company with my life savings: $587.
-I leased my desk for $3 a month and my chair for $1.50 a month, and that was the start of everything.
+CH: When I started a real estate company with my life savings—$587—I leased my desk for $3 a month and my chair for $1.50 a month, and that was the start of everything.
 My real estate company was what gave me the chance to even be considered for McDonald’s.

 What influences or character traits enabled you to dream and think so big?